leonardinius/propertyset-storage-toolkit/README.md

 See [Managing Jira's Plug-ins ](http://confluence.atlassian.com/display/JIRA/Managing+JIRA's+Plugins) page for more details.

 ## Tradeoffs & Known Features
-- Has not investigated performance problems possible in cases the approach will be over-used. **_The recommendation is use for configuration data storage mostly._**
+- Has not investigated performance problems possible in cases the approach will be over-used. **_The recommendation is to use for  configuration data storage mostly._**

 ## How-To Recipes